Filep Karma: Release and death

 Karma was granted early release, after serving 11 years of his 15-year sentence, on 19 November 2015.
 This was as part of President Joko Widodo's policy of clemency toward Papuan political prisoners.
 Karma had been offered release earlier in 2015 but had refused to sign the pardon paperwork out of principle.

 On 12 December 2021, Karma, who had a hobby of diving (molo), was declared missing after diving near Tirta Mandala Hotel, Dok V, Jayapura.
 He was found alive the next day, stranded on Skouw Yambe beach.

 On 1 November 2022, Karma was found dead in a diving suit on the Base-G beach, Jayapura.
 According to Frits Ramandey of Komnas HAM Papua, there are no initial indications of foul play and that he likely drowned while diving.
-According to Andrefina Karma which took part in the examination, her father drowned because of strong waves.
-On 30th October, he was seen swimming with family members, but decided to not go home with them as he wanted to dive that morning but because of high tides decided to wait them out and visited another relatives living in Deplat, Jayapura in the afternoon.
+According to Andrefina Karma who took part in the examination, her father drowned because of strong waves.
+On 30 October, he was seen swimming with family members, but decided to not go home with them as he wanted to dive that morning but because of high tides decided to wait it out and visited other relatives living in Deplat, Jayapura in the afternoon.
 She was later informed on the morning of 1 November that her father was found dead on the Base G beach.
-She wished for the best for his father and hoped no rumours or hoax as his death was purely caused by accident.
+She wished for the best for her father and hoped there would be no rumours or hoax as his death was purely an accident.